Jennifer A. Drobac

 - Pansexuality and the Law, 5 WM. & MARY J. WOMEN & L. 297 (1999).

 - Note, For the Sake of the Children: Court Consideration of Religion in Child Custody Cases, 50 STAN.
 L. REV. 1609 (1998).

 - The "Perfect" Jointure: Its Formulation After the Statute of Uses, 19 CAMBRIAN L. REV. 26 (1988).

 - Fifty Shades of SEX IN THE OFFICE, WOMEN & SOC.
 MOVEMENTS IN THE U.S., 1600-2000 (MARCH 2013) (reviewing JULIE BEREBITSKY, SEX AND THE OFFICE: A HISTORY OF GENDER, POWER, AND DESIRE (2012)).

 - "Legal Catalysis" [draft title]—article that explores how legal catalysts might foster advantageous interactions and minimize legal disabilities.

-- "Legal Catalysis," Gruter Institute for Law & Behavioral Research, Squaw Valley Conference (anticipated May 2013).
+- "Legal Catalysis," Gruter Institute for Law & Behavioral Research, Squaw Valley Conference (May 21, 2013).

 - "Exposing the Myth of Consent: Strictures from Neuroscience, Economics, and Relational Contracting," Society for the Evolutionary Analysis of Law ("SEAL") Scholarship Conference (April 6, 2013).